ipfs/specs/src/http-gateways/trustless-gateway.md

 Trustless Gateways operating in P2P contexts SHOULD NOT recursively search for content.

 In P2P networks, gateways typically serve as block stores for specific peers or content, rather than attempting to locate content across the entire network.
-Recursive content discovery is handled by the P2P layer (e.g., Amino DHT, IPFS routing), not by individual HTTP gateways.
+Content discovery is handled separately by the P2P layer (e.g., Amino DHT, delegated routing), not by individual HTTP gateways.

 Gateways that do not have content locally SHOULD return `404 Not Found` rather than attempting to fetch from other gateways or peers.
 This allows clients to efficiently query multiple gateways in parallel and discover which ones have the content cached.